 Explore some of Klook’s Universal Studios Japan tickets below:

 The Twilight Pass is a late-entry ticket and it is ¥5,800 JPY per adult (compared to ¥7,800 regular Studio Pass ticket).
 Twilight Pass is a great option if you are visiting during the off-season or less congested months.
 Twilight Pass is only available at the entrance gate.

 4. Buy your tickets online in advance.

-Buying your USJ tickets online also saves you time as it’s the best way to avoid the long lines at the park’s ticket booths.
-And when you buy tickets online, there’s a chance of getting discount coupons (as I mentioned above).
+Buying your USJ tickets online saves you time as it’s the best way to avoid the looooong lines at the park’s ticket booths.
+Doing so will also give you the chance of getting discount coupons (as I mentioned above).

 5. Arrive with a full stomach.

 Theme park’s restaurants are always expensive.
 So before you head to the park, eat a big breakfast.

 Tap water in Japan is safe to drink.
 And water fountains are scattered inside the park.
 You’ll save a lot when you have a water bottle!